Claife Heights Viewing Station

 Grid Ref : SD 387957

-The National Trust are working hard to re-open this 19th-century, popular tourist attraction.
-Back in the 1800s Claife Viewing Station was ‘the’ place to go on Lake Windermere.
+The National Trust has now restored and re-opened this 19th-century, popular tourist attraction (images here yet to be updated).
+Back in the 1800s Claife Viewing Station was ‘the’ place to go on Windermere lake.
 It’s the National Trust’s aim to recreate part of the experience at this fascinating site.

-Ultimately there will be a café, picnic area and viewing platform back into the building at the top of the hill, at Claife.
+There is now a café with a courtyard and a viewing platform on the site at the top of the hill at Claife.

 The Western shore of Windermere is perfect for a car-free adventure.
 Travel over on the ferry and check out Claife Viewing Station, then you can walk or cycle the 4 mile track from here, up to Wray Castle.